 The Government publishes guidance which sets out information for the public and sport providers on whether it is permitted to participate in grassroots sport and physical activity during COVID-19 restrictions, and if so how.

 Swim England regularly updates its FAQs with its interpretation of what the restrictions mean for facilities, how it affects our sports and learn to swim lessons, travel and the impact on clubs.
-The FAQs will be updated on an ongoing basis where necessary.

 The Covid-19 Toolkit links to resources, including webinar recordings and guidance on group numbers, which will help ensure all our disciplines, clubs, members and workforce can return to action when permitted to do so, subject to evidence.

 Swim England Returning to Pool guidance documents include robust recommendations for operators, casual swimmers, lane swimming, family-fun sessions, club activity, teachers and those attending swimming lessons.
 Members aged over 18 have been given the green light to return to club training sessions as planned on Monday 17 May rather only be able to attend public swim sessions.

 - Club Guidance